rust-lang/surveys/surveys/micro/2025-09-variadic-use-cases.md

 ### Can you give more details about the project?

-A Github link would be ideal.
-Otherwise, a description of the projects and what you would have needed variadics for.
+Please write a description of the project and what you would have needed variadics for.
+Be as detailed as you like, more detail is better.

 Type: free text